0330 822 0505

 How long ago was the payday loan taken out?

-As a general rule of thumb, the more time that’s passed since your payday loan was first taken out (at least one year), the better your chances of success.
+As a general rule of thumb, the more time passed since your payday loan was first taken out (at least one year), the better your chances of success.
 If you repaid your loan during the required period or earlier, this will help demonstrate reliability.

 Overall affordability